shanefagan/linux-packaging/README.md

 8. Native packages but available on multiple different Linux distros
 9. Strong backing from desktop app devs
 10. Can setup services with systemd for you https://snapcraft.io/docs/services-and-daemons
+11. Since it's built from Ubuntu you have prebuilt deb packages (along with the security of the Ubuntu repo), pip packages.

 ### Disadvantages